CasuallyCaffeinated/Funnel-Leasing_Take-Home/README.md

 ### /stats end-point:

 -   #### Returns the minimum, maximum and average altitude for the last 5 minutes.
-- #### Don’t worry about persisting data beyond the life of the process -- if you don’t have 5 minutes of data when the end-point is requested, return the stats for what you do have.
+-   #### If you don’t have 5 minutes of data when the end-point is requested, return the stats for what you do have.

 ### /health end-point:

-- #### Whenever the 5 minute average altitude of the satellite goes below 160km for more than 1 minute, returns the message “WARNING: RAPID ORBITAL DECAY IMMINENT”
+-   #### Whenever the average altitude of the satellite over the last minute goes below 160km, this endpoint returns the message “WARNING: RAPID ORBITAL DECAY IMMINENT”
-- #### Once the average altitude of the satellite returns to 160km or above, return the message “Sustained Low Earth Orbit Resumed” for 1 minute.
+-   #### Once the average altitude of the satellite over the last minute returns to 160km or above, return the message “Sustained Low Earth Orbit Resumed” for 1 minute.
 -   #### Otherwise return the message “Altitude is A-OK”

 ---